Diocese of Sidon

 The Diocese of Sidon was a bishopric centered on the city of Sidon in the Levant.
-It was originally an Eastern Orthodox diocese, becoming Catholic under the Kingdom of Jerusalem in the 12th and 13th centuries.
+It was originally an Eastern Orthodox diocese, becoming Latin Catholic under the Kingdom of Jerusalem in the 12th and 13th centuries.

 Establishment

 Before the arrival of the crusaders to Syria in the late 11th century, the Orthodox bishops of Sidon had been suffragans of the archbishops of Tyre, who were in turn subject to the authority of the Orthodox patriarchs of Antioch.
 The first crusader king of Jerusalem, Baldwin I captured Sidon with the assistance of Venetian and Norwegian fleets on 5 December 1110.
 He wanted to ensure that all sees in his kingdom were subject to the Latin patriarchs of Jerusalem.
 He and Ghibbelin of Arles, Latin patriarch of Jerusalem, asked Pope Paschal II to authorize the expansion of the jurisdiction of the see of Jerusalem to include the diocese of Sidon.
 The Pope accepted their proposal and declared in 1111 that the boundaries of the ecclesiastic provinces should follow the political borders, making Sidon subject to Jerusalem.
 However, the patriarchs of Antioch, Bernard of Valence, lodged an objection with the Holy See and prevented the appointment of a bishop subject to Jerusalem at Sidon.

+Philip of Novara describes an unnamed bishop of Sidon as an envoy of Frederick II during the War of the Lombards around 1231.

 From the 14th-century, the Sidon became a titular see.